Home > Blog > Managing water without networks: continuous monitoring thanks to satellite IoT

 from the ground to the network

-Between invisible pollution and increasingly strict environmental regulations, continuous water quality monitoring is a critical public health challenge.
-But in areas without terrestrial network coverage, traditional tools fall short
+Between invisible pollution and increasingly strict environmental regulations, continuous water quality monitoring has become a major public health challenge.
+But in areas not covered by terrestrial networks, traditional tools are no longer enough.

 The problem: these contaminations are often detected too late.
-And in many rural or isolated areas, no data is collected between analysis campaigns.
+And in some rural or remote areas, no data is transmitted between two analysis campaigns.

 The situation is already critical:

-Temperature, turbidity, pH, dissolved oxygen, nitrates, or PFAS: multi-parameter connected systems integrate seamlessly with operational tools and trigger alerts as soon as thresholds are exceeded.
+Temperature, turbidity, pH, dissolved oxygen, nitrates or PFAS: multi-parameter connected sensors integrate with operational systems and trigger alerts as soon as thresholds are exceeded.

 • Ensure regulatory compliance

-Moreover, the new EU Drinking Water Directive mandates stricter monitoring of emerging pollutants, with tighter thresholds and alert requirements.
-Satellite IoT is one of the key solutions to meet these standards.
+Moreover, the new European Drinking Water Directive requires enhanced monitoring of emerging pollutants, with stricter thresholds and alert obligations.
+Satellite IoT is one of the solutions to meet these requirements.

 x5